bimdata/documentation-old/doc_sphinx/cookbook/create_an_application.rst

 These settings allow your app to communicate using a unique Token Access.
 Other choices are useful to manage the access rights for every API call.

+Let the other fields to their default value and submit the form.
+You created your first application.

+You will see 2 new pieces of information: the Client ID and the Client Secret.
+This Client ID and Client Secret are mandatory to build your application.

 .. seealso::